AlexTheZoomer/resau-git/Math/linalg.md

 I would like to give a special thank you to:

-- [Josh Latka](https://www.dal.ca/faculty/engineering/math-internetworking/people/people-profiles/josh-latka.html), Professor of Engineering Mathematics
+- [Josh Latka](https://www.dal.ca/faculty/engineering/math-internetworking/people/people-profiles/josh-latka.html), Professor of Engineering Mathematics at Dalhousie University

 - [Prime Newtons](https://www.youtube.com/c/PrimeNewtons), Mathematical Education on YouTube